FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 The Cellular Interface library implement a simple unified [Application Programing Interfaces (APIs)](https://www.freertos.org/Documentation/api-ref/cellular/index.html) that hide the complexity of AT commands.
 The cellular modems to be interchangeable with the popular options built upon TCP stack and exposes a socket-like interface to C programmers.

-Even though applications can choose to use the FreeRTOS Cellular Interface API directly, the API is not designed for such a purpose.
-In a typical FreeRTOS system, applications use high level libraries, such as the [coreMQTT](https://github.com/FreeRTOS/coreMQTT) library and the [coreHTTP](https://github.com/FreeRTOS/coreHTTP) library, to communicate with other end points.
-Those high level libraries use an abstract interface, the [Transport Interface](https://github.com/FreeRTOS/coreMQTT/blob/main/source/interface/transport_interface.h), to send and receive data.
-A Transport Interface can be implemented on top of the FreeRTOS Cellular Interface.

 Most cellular modems implement more or less the AT commands defined by the [3GPP TS v27.007](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=1515) standard.
 This project provides an implementation of such standard AT commands in a [reusable common component](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface/tree/main/source/include/common).
 The three Cellular libraries in this project all take advantage of that common code.
 The library for each modem only implements the vendor-specific AT commands, then exposes the complete Cellular API.

 The common component that implements the 3GPP TS v27.007 standard has been written in compliance of the following code quality criteria: